Historic West Adams: Buildings

 1990-91.
-An 82-year-old Mediterranean Revival house at 3320 West Adams Boulevard, Jefferson Park, became the center of attention in 1990 and 1991 when members of the West Adams Historical Association, or WAHA, strove to protect and rehabilitate it over the equally strong (and eventually successful) desire of the predominantly black Holman United Methodist Church to tear it down as part of its plan to build a modern campus.
+An 82-year-old Mediterranean Revival house at 3320 West Adams Boulevard, Jefferson Park, became the center of attention in 1990 and 1991 when members of the West Adams Heritage Association, or WAHA, strove to protect and rehabilitate it over the equally strong (and eventually successful) desire of the predominantly black Holman United Methodist Church to tear it down as part of its plan to build a modern campus.
 The pastor, James M. Lawson, wrote in his church bulletin that "WAHA is a white organized and led organization.
 They are largely the sons and daughters of the generation which did not want ethnic people in this area, formed housing covenants to keep us out, burned KKK-type crosses to scare us away and then fled as we continued to buy housing to suit ourselves."
 He later said that his language was symbolic, not literal, but that nevertheless the WAHA preservation agenda represented a subtle form of racism.
 Though the house, designed by architect Myron Hunt, was registered as a state historical resource, it was eventually demolished.